 - Once all steps are complete, the dentist removes the cheek retractor and will rinse off the rest of the solution.
 At this point, the dentist will measure how much lighter the teeth now are.
 As a result of dehydration, the teeth may appear lighter initially, but actual color will settle in after a few days.

 - Your dentist may also have you fitted for a custom whitening tray to take home.
-On average, patients have three whitening treatments and at-home trays help the results last longer.

 - Your dentist will also review habits that can worsen staining, including red wine, coffee and tobacco use.

 Who might benefit from professional teeth whitening?
 Individuals who have yellowed teeth see the greatest results and may find their teeth three to eight shades lighter after a series of procedures.
 Teeth that have developed a brown patina might see a difference but won’t experience the full effects.